 The child minder ensures that the indoor environment is safe, clean and well maintained.
 She keeps the front door locked.
-The child minder completes risk assessments for the environment; however, not all are recorded.
-There is a secure, well-maintained garden to the rear of the property.
+The child minder completes risk assessments for the environment.
+There is a secure, well-maintained garden to the rear of the property with a wide variety of resources for the children to freely access.
 The child minder has up to date vehicle insurance and heating test certificates in place.
 She practises and records fire drills at appropriate intervals.

-The child minder's premises are welcoming, homely and well organised.
-The children have access to the lounge, hallway and kitchen.
-Children have their own coat hooks and towels.
+The child minder's premises are welcoming, homely and organised.
+The children benefit from a dedicated playroom.
 This promotes a sense of belonging and strengthens their connection to the setting.
-The areas are warm and bright with plenty of space to play.
+They also access a dining area and kitchen.
+The areas are warm and bright with space to play.
 Accessible storage containing age-appropriate toys and resources are kept in the playroom.
-Children can independently access a ground-floor toilet.
+Children can independently access a ground-floor cloakroom toilet.
+However, there is a need for the playroom to be given attention to promote a wider range of play experiences.

 The child minder ensures the children have access to an adequate range of toys and play equipment that suit their individual needs and interests.
 Toys and resources are stored appropriately, and the layout and design of the environment promotes children's independence well.
 For instance, children can access play toys and resources themselves.
-The child minder ensures the play environment is homely providing some interesting activities and play equipment.
-For example, a purpose built lego table and a mud kitchen outdoors.
+The child minder ensures the play environment is homely and nurturing, providing some interesting activities and play equipment.